 I said, “I will guard my ways.
 Lest I sin with my tongue, I will restrain my mouth with a muzzle, while the wicked are before me (Psalm 39).”

 There’s much to consider daily about how we act or speak.
 God is watching and listening and so are others, who are affected by our choices.
 We should treat others with respect and courtesy.
 We are what we think of others; biased, hateful, respectful, caring or loving.
 Our thoughts affect our attitude towards others.
-They are an open book to God, and we should silence anything that is not in line with His Character.
+They are an open book to God.
+We should silence anything that is not in line with His Character.
 We renew our mind by what we put in it.
 If we add to our thinking God’s Wisdom, we will fear Him enough to please Him.
-We should not forget to do an introspection and be forward-looking in getting better, day by day.
-At the end of the day we can still lay our heads down with thanksgiving and put aside anxious thoughts.
-We are a working progress as we become less like the world and more like Christ.
+We should not forget to do an introspection and be forward-looking in becoming better, day by day.
+At the end of the day, we can still lay our heads down with thanksgiving, and put aside anxious thoughts.
+We are a work in progress; we become less like the world and more like Christ.
 We should not let Satan take advantage of our emotions.
 We are to consider what is the acceptable Will of God, and act upon it.
 A good life is one that has been well lived, and well-thought-out.

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.
 3 For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith (Romans 12).